-9 Best Castles To Visit In Scotland That Are Actually Worth Visiting!
+9 Best Castles To Visit In Scotland For Families

 From towering fortresses to romantic ruins, Scotland has many beautiful castles to visit.
 We have yet to visit them all, but having lived and travelled extensively in Scotland over the decades, we have seen more than a few!